aberke/quiz-widgets/README.md

 - finish e2e tests for /edit and /new
 - put user feedback on /social page
 	- no user feedback when stuff is saved -- its jarring
-- make script loading via HTTPS -- so that it shows up in livepreview
+- make script loading via HTTPS
+	- so that it shows up in livepreview
+	- ask Piya about it
 - make nicer instructions on /new and /edit
 	- highlight on hover over item on left side
 - customize styling for outcomes?